morucci/repoxplorer/README.md

 Release dates with %Y-%m-%d format can be defined and will be merged with detected Git tags dates.

+Furthermore the **index-tags** flag could be set to **False** to tell the indexer to skip repositories tags indexation.
+Also the indexer will make sure to wipe already indexed tags for the project's repositories.

 ```YAML
 project-templates:
   default: